Monoclonal antibody drugs for cancer: How they work

 information and will only use or disclose that information as set forth in our notice of

 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

-- Biological therapies for cancer.
-National Cancer Institute. http://www.cancer.gov/about-cancer/treatment/types/immunotherapy/bio-therapies-fact-sheet.
-Accessed July 11, 2016.
+- Immunotherapy to treat cancer.
+National Cancer Institute. https://www.cancer.gov/about-cancer/treatment/types/immunotherapy.
+Accessed July 9, 2021.